chrisgrounds/chrisgrounds.github.io/_posts/2026-07-18-illegal-tests.md

 }
 ```

-Now in order to create a `Nonempty Author` we literally cannot give it nothing or an empty list.
-Encoded in the very definition of this type is the fact we must give it `head` which is our polymorphic type-parameter.
+Now in order to create a `Nonempty Author` we literally cannot give it an empty list.
+Encoded in the very definition of this type is the fact we must give it `head` which is a value of some type.
 By virtue of the fact we can construct something of type `Nonempty` we have proven that we do not have an empty list of authors.

-This makes our tests not only redundant, but impossible to construct in the first place - impossible because it really is impossible to create the negative, red test-case.
+Our tests not only redundant, but impossible to construct in the first place - impossible because it really is impossible to create the negative, red test-case.
 And these are the best kinds of tests, in my view.
 You can't write them because the thing to test is impossible to construct.